-- Agreement and Plan of Share Exchange, dated as of November 10, 1995, by and between Occidental Petroleum Corporation and INDSPEC Holding Corporation (incorporated by 2.1 reference to Annex I of the proxy statement/prospectus contained in this registration statement). - 3.1 Restated Certificate of Incorporation of Occidental, together with all certificates amendatory thereof filed with the Secretary of State of Delaware through December 23, 1994 (incorporated by reference to Exhibit 3.(i) to Occidental's Annual Report on Form 10-K for the fiscal year ended December 31, 1994).
-By-laws of Occidental, as amended through December 15, 1994 (incorporated by - 3.2 reference to Exhibit 3.(ii) to Occidental's Annual Report on Form 10-K for the fiscal year ended December 31, 1994). - 3.3 Rights Agreement, dated as of October 17, 1986, between Occidental and The Chase Manhattan Bank (National Association), as the initial Rights Agent thereunder (subsequently replaced by Chemical Bank, as successor Rights Agent), together with the form of Rights certificate (incorporated by reference to Exhibit 4.1 to Occidental's Current Report on Form 8-K dated October 17, 1987). - Opinion of Robert E. Sawyer, Esq., Associate General Counsel of Occidental.

-Consent of Robert E. Sawyer, Esq. (included in the opinion filed as Exhibit 5).

-Consent of Arthur Andersen LLP.
-23.1
+- (a) EXHIBITS - Agreement and Plan of Share Exchange, dated as of November 10, 1995, by and between Occidental Petroleum Corporation and INDSPEC Holding Corporation (incorporated by 2.1 reference to Annex I of the proxy statement/prospectus contained in this registration statement). - Restated Certificate of Incorporation of Occidental, together with all certificates 3.1 amendatory thereof filed with the Secretary of State of Delaware through December 23, 1994 (incorporated by reference to Exhibit 3.(i) to Occidental's Annual Report - 23, 1994 (incorporated by reference to Exhibit 3.(1) to Occidental's Annual Report on Form 10-K for the fiscal year ended December 31, 1994).
+By-laws of Occidental, as amended through December 15, 1994 (incorporated by reference to Exhibit 3.(ii) to Occidental's Annual Report on Form 10-K for the fiscal year ended December 31, 1994).
+Rights Agreement, dated as of October 17, 1986, between Occidental and The Chase 3.2 - 3.3 Manhattan Bank (National Association), as the initial Rights Agent thereunder (subsequently replaced by Chemical Bank, as successor Rights Agent), together with the form of Rights certificate (incorporated by reference to Exhibit 4.1 to Occidental's Current Report on Form 8-K dated October 17, 1987). - 5 - Opinion of Robert E. Sawyer, Esq., Associate General Counsel of Occidental.\ Consent of Robert E. Sawyer, Esq. (included in the opinion filed as Exhibit 5).\ 23.1 Consent of Arthur Andersen LLP. - 23.2 - Consent of Ernst & Young LLP.
+23.3 - Consent of Morgan Stanley & Co.

-- 23.2

-- Consent of Ernst & Young LLP.
-23.3

-- Consent of Morgan Stanley & Co.
 Incorporated.
-23 4

-- Consent of Castle Harlan, Inc. 23.5

-- Power of Attorney (included on page II-3).
+23.4 - Consent of Castle Harlan, Inc. 23.5 - Power of Attorney.
 24